gbdevw/unofficial-pulsar-k8s-bookies/README.md

 The scheduling rules are :

-1. Bookies are scheudled on nodes that are labelled and signal that they can provide local storage / host bookies
+1. Bookies are scheduled on nodes that are labelled and signal that they can provide local storage / host bookies
 2. Only one bookie is allowed per node (this can be changed to allow multiple bookies on the same node)

 Once the bookie is scheduled, a local storage attached to the node the bookie is scheduled on is bound.
 The Stateful Set provides a sticky identity to the bookie.
 If the bookie needs to be rescheduled, it will be rescheduled on the same node with the same storage.